Arttii/barnes-hut-sne/Readme.txt

 COMPILATION

 Compilation of the files is relatively straightforward, but requires a working installation of CBLAS.

-Please refer to the compile_mac and compile_linux shell scripts to see the required compilation command.
-Note that paths may be different on your machine, so may have to be changed in order for the files to compile.
+For Windows get Openblas from [ here](http://example.net/), either compile it or install the prebuild binaries.
+There's a tutroial [here](http://deeplearning.net/software/theano/install.html#Compiling a faster BLAS) on how to compile it.
+Copy the download lib and include directories somehwere where you wish OpenBlas to reside in, then change the path in makefile accordingly.
+After that, assuming you have MinGw installed (Any install should work, even works with the MinGw that is bundled in Anaconda) just cd to the directory and run make.

+Makefile is specific for my installation right now, but should work on Linux/Mac as well if you specify the path.
+I'll adapt the supplied compilation commands and incorporate them here.

+PYTHON WRAPPER
+Right its a bit hackish so it runs, but I will update it to work for all 3 platforms.

 LEGAL